Allegheny Mountain Radio Staff

-Sue Fertig is the Assistant Managing Director at Allegheny Mountain Radio, handling the Membership and Accounting departments, and many other office functions.
-Being a native of West Virginia, she resides near Huntersville with her husband, Mark, and two cats—Tom and Mako.
-She has two children, both in college—Jennifer at Fairmont State University and Jeffrey at Concord University.
-Sue enjoys reading, decorating/crafting, singing, spending time with her family, and is an avid Pinterest fan. email@example.com
+is the Assistant General Manager at Allegheny Mountain Radio, handling the Membership and Accounting departments, and many other office functions.
+Being a native of West Virginia, she resides in Arbovale with her two cats—Tom and Mako.
+Sue enjoys reading, writing, decorating, crafting mini albums and journals, singing, walking, and spending time with her two grown children—Jeffrey and Jennifer along with other family and friends, and is an avid Pinterest fan. email@example.com

-Scott Smith is the News Director for Allegheny Mountain Radio and Station Coordinator and News Reporter for WVLS.
+is the News Director for Allegheny Mountain Radio and Station Coordinator and News Reporter for WVLS.
 Scott’s family has deep roots in Highland County.
 While he did not grow up here, he spent as much time as possible on the family farm, and eventually moved to Highland to continue the tradition, which he still pursues with his cousin.
 Unfortunately, farming doesn’t pay all the bills, so he has taken other jobs to support his farming hobby, including pressman/writer for The Recorder, and Ag Projects Coordinator for The Highland Center.
-He lives in Hightown with wife Michelle and son Ethan, and also is a member of the boards of the Highland-Bath Farm Bureau , Highland Chamber of Commerce and Highland Sheep and Wool Association.
+He lives in Hightown with wife Michelle and son Ethan.
 In his spare time, he wishes he had more spare time, especially to ride his prized Harley-Davidson motorcycle. firstname.lastname@example.org